Bee’s Knees Corn Dogs

 In a deep bowl, whisk dry ingredients together.
 Add water, egg, and honey.
 Mix together with rubber spatula until mostly smooth.
 The batter will be quite thick and should hold its shape when you run your finger down the center.
 If it’s too thin, the batter won’t stick to the hot dog.
 You can easily adjust by adding more water or more pancake mix until you get the right consistency.

-3 corn dogs to the pot, but add one at a time and make sure they start to develop a crust before you add more.
+Push the lollipop stick about two-thirds of the way into the hot dog.
+Dip into batter, covering completely.
+Carefully set into hot oil, turning with tongs until the batter starts to brown.
+Don’t let the corn dog touch the bottom of the pot.
+(It should stay buoyant.)
+You may add up to 3 corn dogs to the pot, but add one at a time and make sure they start to develop a crust before you add more.
 Continue turning so the corn dogs brown evenly.
 Cook until the corn dog is a deep golden brown.
 Remove and drain onto paper towels.
 For an extra touch of sweetness, drizzle a small amount of honey over the corn dog and serve with mustard.
 If you want to use the extra batter, you can thin with milk or water and use for pancakes or you can drop teaspoons of batter into the hot oil and brown like a donut hole.
 Roll in cinnamon and sugar or powdered sugar immediately after removing from oil.

 Serves 24.